davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-10-12-how-to-configure-full-update-collection-in-configmgr-with-powershell.md

   - SCCM
   - System Center
 ---
-I did a little cleanup of my ConfigMgr collections and came across a problem I already had before but did not solve properly and someone on Niall’s forum also had (<a href="http://www.windows-noob.com/forums/index.php?/topic/8770-powershell-to-set-full-device-schedule-in-sccm-2012/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.windows-noob.com/forums/index.php?/topic/8770-powershell-to-set-full-device-schedule-in-sccm-2012/', 'http://www.windows-noob.com/forums/index.php?/topic/8770-powershell-to-set-full-device-schedule-in-sccm-2012/']);" >http://www.windows-noob.com/forums/index.php?/topic/8770-powershell-to-set-full-device-schedule-in-sccm-2012/</a>).
+I did a little cleanup of my ConfigMgr collections and came across a problem I already had before but did not solve properly and someone on Niall’s forum also had ([http://www.windows-noob.com/forums/index.php?/topic/8770-powershell-to-set-full-device-schedule-in-sccm-2012/](http://www.windows-noob.com/forums/index.php?/topic/8770-powershell-to-set-full-device-schedule-in-sccm-2012/)).

 How do you configure “Schedule a full Update on this collection” on already existing collections?